nikitavoloboev/data/health/nutrition/foods.md

 # Foods

-I eat a whole food, place based diet and experiment by trying out new [vegan recipes](recipes.md).
+I eat a whole food, plant based diet and experiment by trying out new [vegan recipes](recipes.md).
 I exclude all unhealthy food.

-Most of my diet consists of eating raw foods like almonds, walnuts, blueberries, bananas and avocados.
+Most of my diet consists of eating raw foods like various nuts (almonds, walnuts), blueberries, bananas and avocados.

-I try to cover my micro nutrient needs by consuming the same set of superfoods daily (NutriFull).
-Usually in form of a small smoothie or as raw food.
+I try to cover my micro & macro nutrient needs by consuming the most nutritious food I can.
+Sometimes I make a smoothie of different superfoods to kickstart my day.

 - Blueberries (200g+)
 - Broccoli / Kale (50g+)
 - Walnuts / Almonds (100g+)

-Often consumed in one go or throughout the day.
-This NutriFull also includes consuming few [supplements](supplements.md).
+I [supplement](supplements.md) nutrients I am missing out on.

 I use [Paprika app](https://www.paprikaapp.com/) to store all my recipes & the foods I can eat sorted into categories (with top first).
 Here is how it looks: